railey13/DX11-Engine-Experiment/README.md

 To use this project, you can download it as a zip file and export it.
 The project solution can be found in the root folder (DX11-Engine-Experiment), and all source and includes are inside the subfolder named 'Engine'.

+main.cpp is the source file where the main function is located.

 Open the solution and you can run it from there.